mtlynch/mtlynch.io/content/posts/solo-developer-year-3/index.md

 ## Closing thoughts

-Before I quit my job, I was constantly reading books and listening to podcasts about startups.
-The part that felt most exhilerating to me were the boundlessness of possibility.
+Before I quit my job, I constantly read books and listened to podcasts about startups.
+The part that intrigued me most was the boundlessness of possibility.

 When you run your own business, you can do *anything*.
-With a month of available time and $10k of capital, there millions of ways to grow your business.
+With a month of available time and $10k of capital, there are millions of ways to grow your business.
 You can add a new feature, try a new marketing strategy, or hire a new salesperson.
-You can make up a totally new technique that nobody in your industry has ever tried before.
+You can make up a totally new technique that nobody in your industry has ever seen before.

 Throughout my career, I was always on some predefined career ladder.
-To progress, I had to prove that I met some arbitrary criteria that bore only a faint resemblance to my actual job.
-If my manager asked me to add some feature, I couldn't say, "No, I think we need a better marketing strategy, so I'm going to do that instead."
+To progress, I had to prove that I met arbitrary criteria that bore only a faint resemblance to my day-to-day work.
+If my manager asked me to add a new feature, I couldn't say, "No, I think we need a better marketing strategy, so I'm going to do that instead."
 But with my own business, I say stuff like that all the time!
 (Though now, the manager and the employee are both me.)

-Now that one of my businesses is finally succeeding, there's more revenue, which means more possibilities.
+As I finally see financial success with one of my businesses, there's more revenue, which means more possibilities.
 It's just as fun as I hoped.
 Stressful, but fun.

-Once again, I feel incredibly fortunate to be working for myself, and I hope I can continue doing it for as long as possible.
+Once again, I feel incredibly fortunate to be working for myself, and I hope I can continue doing it forever.

 ---